skynebula/blink1-osx-shortcut-apps/README.md

 ![Apps in the Dock](https://dl.dropboxusercontent.com/u/7430783/img/blink_apps.png)

 Here are the color "codes" for me:
-- Green = available
+- Green = Available
-- Red = do not disturb
+- Red = Do not disturb
-- Orange = in a meeting
+- Orange = In a meeting
 - Blue = Having a coffee

 Don't hesitate to [ping me on Twitter](http://twitter.com/skynebula) if you have any question...